iwyg/apipage/README.md

 				<response> <!-- do your transformations here --></response>
 			</xsl:template>
 		</xsl:stylesheet>

+- do your data transformation as you would usually do.

+## FAQ

+- **Q:** why no php 5.2?
+- **A:** Brace yourself, php 5.5 is comming.
+- **Q:** I can do all this using a xml to json stylesheet.
+So why using this extension?
+- **A:** Sure you can.
+The downside of doing so is, that all these stylesheets are a bit restricted and perform expensive string operations.
+The extensions XMLtoJSON parser uses the php C extension SimpleXML, which is much faster.
+It's reliable and it's tested.

 ## TODOS

 - make XMLtoJSON parser exchangable
 - add more output formats like yml, python, etc.